History of the school

 The school formed part of the 1967/68 Major Building Programme, designed by the County Architect in the SCOLA Mark IA form of construction using standard components with some brick cladding.
 The total building cost of the project, including fees, furniture and equipment was approximately £410,000.

-The original buildings were extended over the years with Phase 2 (English, Tech, Library) being built in 1974, followed by the Maths block, the old and new Drama blocks and of course the Leisure Centre next door.
+The original buildings were extended over the years with a second phase being built in 1974, followed by the Maths block, the old and new Drama blocks and of course the Leisure Centre next door.
+Further work took place between 2015 and 2019 to add the AB block at the front (housing 14 classrooms, Reception, the Library and the Headteacher's office), the Sports Hall, and the XY block (including a Ceramics room, 12 classrooms and a cafe) which replaced the old leisure centre.

 GO TO TOP